-For reunification to go well its really important that everyone involved is able to plan and work together.
+For reunification to go well it is really important that everyone involved is able to plan and work together.
 Our experience tells us that it is important that:

-- Reunification is supported by a clear and thorough assessment of the child's needs; - Support from appropriate services for the child and their family is available; - We make sure that we plan and prepare for the return home and offer really good support and advice after the child has returned
+- Reunification is supported by a clear and thorough assessment of the child's needs; - Support from appropriate services for the child and their family is available; and - We make sure that we plan and prepare for the return home and offer really good support and advice after the child has returned

-Other reasons for unsuccessful reunification can include the parent's problems not having been addressed or which were unresolved or hidden, especially alcohol or drug problems.
+Reasons for unsuccessful reunification can include the parent's problems not having been addressed or having been hidden, especially alcohol or drug misuse.